squidfunk/mkdocs-material/docs/plugins/privacy.md

 ### How it works

-The plugin scans the generated HTML for external assets, i.e., scripts, style sheets, images, and web fonts, downloads them, stores them in your [`site` directory][mkdocs.site_dir] and replaces all references with links to the downloaded copies for effortless self-hosting.
+The plugin scans the generated HTML for external assets, i.e., scripts, style sheets, images, and web fonts, downloads them, stores them in the [`site` directory][mkdocs.site_dir] and replaces all references with links to the downloaded copies for effortless self-hosting.
 For example: